kfatehi/js-simple-stacktrace/README.md

 `root`: define where the root of your project lives if you want it to be stripped

-`height`: controls the maximum height of the stack trace. defaults to `6`

 `node_modules`: a `false` value hides any line that contains the string node_modules/ effectively hiding stack traces that occur outside your module. defaults to `false`